hammerheim-game/hammerheim-rules/7-equipment.md

 reload, so your model may only fire every other turn.
 If he has a brace of duelling pistols he may fire every turn.
-Save Modifier: Duelling pistols are even better at penetrating armor than their Strength 4 suggests.
-A warrior wounded by a duelling pistol must make his armor save with a -2 modifier.
+Save Modifier: Duelling pistols are even better at penetrating armour than their Strength 4 suggests.
+A warrior wounded by a duelling pistol must make his armour save with a -2 modifier.
 Hand-to-Hand: Duelling pistols can be used in hand-to-hand combat as well as for shooting.
 A model armed with a